• Home

 • English

-Use Case: AI Enablement for Corporate Functions at PMA Academy
+AI Enablement for Corporate Functions at PMA Academy

-From AI Curiosity to Organisational Capability
+How to Turn AI Curiosity into Organisational Capability

 Challenge

-• Knowing prompts does not mean knowing how to apply AI to real business tasks
+Watching tutorials does not change how people work.
+Knowing prompts does not mean knowing how to apply AI to real business tasks.
+Tool access does not equal capability.

 AI potential remains disconnected from operational reality.
+However, the issue was not technology.
+It was enablement.

 The Underlying Problem